-A recent survey found that employees are spending an average of 38 minutes per day looking for documents on the computer.
-Another study found that people were spending 1.8 hours each day searching for and gathering information.
+A recent study found that people were spending 1.8 hours each day searching for and gathering information.

 Even without studies, inherently I think we all know that digital clutter takes up time and brain space.
 The frustration of not being able to find that important email or document is enough to let you know it hurts your productivity.